Willim7/Permissions/README.md

 ChatFormat: '[${WORLD}] ${PREFIX} ${PLAYER} ${SUFFIX}: ${MESSAGE}'
 ```

-### Other Information
+### Please note
-> Please note while this plugin can run on a non-bungee'd server it's true purpose is meant for Bungee-cord, that's why the MySQL dependency is so heavy.
+> You can use this plugin for only a single non-bungee'd server although it's true purpose is meant for bungee'd servers.